-Based on guidance from provincial and regional public health authorities, UBC is planning a return to on-campus instruction and activities for the 2021/2022 Winter Session.
+Based on guidance from provincial and regional public health authorities, UBC has returned to on-campus instruction and activities for the 2021/2022 Winter Session.
 During this time, student residence will be open and extracurricular activities will resume.
-While we are excited to welcome new and current students back to ECE, we know that there may be some anxiety and concern for some domestic and international students about returning to in person classes, what we are doing to ensure a safe return to campus, and what students can expect upon arriving to UBC.
-We hope that the resources and information below can help clarify and address some of these concerns, and reassure that the health and safety of the student body at UBC is of utmost importance.
+While we are excited to welcome new and current students back to ECE, we know that there may be some anxiety and concern for some about returning to in person activities.
+We hope that the resources and information below can help clarify and address some of these anxieties, bring clarity about what to expect on campus, and reassure you that the health and safety of our students in ECE is of utmost importance.

 Feeling stressed or anxious about transitioning back to campus?

-This is very understandable and normal.
-Various tools and resources are being developed by UBC to assist students with this transition and we will share these as they become available, but in the meantime, Dr. Lynn Alden from UBC Psychology shares some excellent information and tips to address re-entry anxiety in this article.
+This is understandable and normal.
+Various tools and resources are being developed by UBC to assist students with this transition and we will share these as they become available.
+In the meantime, Dr. Lynn Alden from UBC Psychology shares some excellent information and tips to address re-entry anxiety in this article.
 Additionally, we have put together a page of frequently asked questions, answered by Dr. Stephen Hoption Cann, a clinical professor from the School of Population and Public Health, and Dr Mahyar Etminan, an Associate Professor from the Departments of Ophthalmology and Medicine.